marin-cabac/marin-cabac.github.io/_posts/2018-03-01-the_meaning_of_self_in_ruby.markdown

 I am sure I have made some mistakes (the explanation turned out way longer then my little brain is used to) So please feel free to correct me.
+Namaste!